Best 7 Days in Croatia Itinerary: Zagreb to Dubrovnik

 After lunch, start heading toward Split where you will spend the evening.
 The drive to Split for around 1.5 hours (160km).
 Split is a much bigger city than Zadar and the traffic can be hectic especially as you approach the old town and the port.

-If you are staying in the heart of the old town hotel like Hotel Vestibul Palace, you probably want to contact the hotel ahead of time to get their advice on where to park your car.
+If you are staying in the heart of the old town Zadar hotels like Hotel Vestibul Palace, you probably want to contact the hotel ahead of time to get their advice on where to park your car.
 The old town is pedestrian only.
-I recommend staying in the old town because most of the hotels are built on the old palace itself.
+I recommend staying in the old town Split because most of the hotels are built on the old palace itself.
 It’s worth to drag your luggage and walk into the old town in my opinion.
 The Diocletian’s Palace is alive and more enjoyable at night.

 Dine at one of the outdoor restaurants in the Diocletian’s Palace